OpenCockpitOpenCockpit

 Local-first, BYOK for the rest

 `claude` CLI works out of the box.
 For Codex, DeepSeek, Kimi or Ollama, paste a key (or none for Ollama).
-No cloud relay, no telemetry — keys stay in `~/.cockpit/settings.json`.
+Everything runs locally.

 Beyond chat: terminal, browser, DBs